 Readers are cautioned not to place undue reliance on FLS since there can be no assurance that the plans, intentions or expectations, upon which they are based will occur.
 By their nature, FLS involve numerous assumptions, known and unknown, risks and uncertainties, both general and specific, that contribute to the possibility that the predictions, forecasts, projections and other things contemplated by the FLS will not occur.
-Such FLS or information are based on a number of assumptions, which may prove to be incorrect; including, those assumptions listed below and those discussed elsewhere in this MD&A. Some of the assumptions made by Theralase®, upon which such FLS are based, include; but are not limited to, assumptions about: the ability to continue as a going concern, the business operations continuing on a basis consistent with prior years; the ability to access financing from time to time on favourable terms, or at all; the continuation of executive management, operating management, key personnel or key consultants or the non-disruptive replacement of them on reasonable terms; the ability of Theralase® to maintain reasonably stable operating and general administrative expenses; current and future success of research, development, and/or commercialization initiatives; the ability to achieve development and/or commercialization initiatives; the ability to secure all required regulatory, government and/or certification approvals; geographic protection over the intellectual property in the markets in which Theralase® does business; market acceptance and/or revenue generation of products under development; the stability of current economic and business conditions, the strength of the economy in Canada, the United States and elsewhere; currency, exchange and/or interest rates and commodity prices being reasonably stable at current rates.
+Such FLS or information are based on a number of assumptions, which may prove to be incorrect; including, those assumptions listed below and those discussed elsewhere in this MD&A. Some of the assumptions made by Theralase[®], upon which such FLS are based, include; but are not limited to, assumptions about: the ability to continue as a going concern, the business operations continuing on a basis consistent with prior years; the ability to access financing from time to time on favourable terms; the ability of Theralase[®] to maintain reasonably stable operating and general administrative expenses; current and future success of research, development, and/or commercialization initiatives; the ability to achieve development and/or commercialization; the ability to secure all required regulatory, government and/or certification approvals; geographic protection over the intellectual property in the markets in which Theralase[®] does business; market acceptance and/or revenue generation of products under development; the stability of current economic and business conditions, the strength of the economy in Canada, the United States and elsewhere; currency, exchange and/or interest rates and commodity prices being reasonably stable ac current rates.